Egill Helgason

-Egill Helgason is an Icelandic journalist and television presenter.
+Egill Helgason (born 9 November 1959) is an Icelandic journalist and television presenter.

 Biography

 Egill Helgason began his career in journalism in print media, in newspapers such as Tíminn and Helgarpósturinn.
 He studied journalism in Paris in 1986-1987, at the international Journalistes en Europe.

-In 1988 Egill Helgason started moving into television, first with a series on different aspects of Icelandic nationality called Mannlegi þátturinn.
+In 1988 Egill started moving into television, first with a series on different aspects of Icelandic nationality called Mannlegi þátturinn.
 Later he became a reporter at RÚV, the Icelandic National Broadcasting Service, and later at the independent Stöð 2.

-In 1999 Egill Helgason started a political talk show called Silfur Egils at a newly founded television station called Skjár einn.
-The show quickly became very popular and influential, with Helgason interviewing guests both in Icelandic and English, and occasionally in other languages.
+In 1999 Egill started a political talk show called Silfur Egils at a newly founded television station called Skjár einn.
+The show quickly became very popular and influential, with Egill interviewing guests both in Icelandic and English, and occasionally in other languages.

 In 2007 the show moved to Stöð 2 due to differences with the owners of Skjár einn.
 In 2007 Silfur Egils moved again, now to RÚV.
 During the Icelandic economic crash it became a center of the heated debates going on in the country, with Egill also inviting foreign guests such as the French prosecutor Eva Joly to his show, Nobel prize winning economists such as Paul Krugman and Joseph Stiglitz and social critics Noam Chomsky and Slavoj Zizek, as well as Julian Assange, Ayaan Hirsi Ali and Carl Bildt.

-At RÚV Egill Helgason also started a television show on books, named Kiljan.
+At RÚV Egill also started a television show on books, named Kiljan.
 It is a weekly program on books, blending literary criticism and interviews with authors.
 Among noted authors who have appeared on the show are Michel Houellebecq, Dave Eggers, David Mitchell, Ngugi wa Thiong'o, Nawal El Saadawi, Alice Walker and Dan Brown.
 Kiljan has been running since 2007.